Availability: 2 places left for 2020

 Our Alaska Highlights

-3 centre safari - photograph many individual bears in a wide range of habitats
+3 centre safari - photograph many individual bears and groups in a wide range of habitats

-Close up photography on foot, by boat and in vehicle
+Close up photography on foot and by boat

-Opportunities to photograph other iconic Alaskan wildlife including sea otter, eagles, whales
+Opportunities to photograph other iconic Alaskan wildlife including sea otter, eagles, whales, orca

-Daily photography briefings and tutorials with Trai Anfield
+Daily photography briefings and tutorials with award-winning photographer and tutor Trai Anfield

-Daily (subject to weather conditions) bear and other wildlife photography accompanied by tutor Trai Anfield
+Daily (subject to weather conditions) bear and other wildlife photography accompanied by tutor and specialist guide

 Optimum access to wildlife and landscapes